 A Virtual Assistant business is one of the easiest, quickest, and low-cost businesses to start.

-If you are interested in starting your own business from home, but aren’t sure where to start or what to do, becoming a Virtual Assistant (VA) is a fantastic introduction into the online business world.
+If you are interested in starting your own business from home, but aren’t sure where to start or what to do, becoming a Virtual Assistant (VA) is a fantastic introduction to the online business world.

-A VA business is easy to set up because it draws from administrative and creative skills you likely already have from other job experiences, your career, or university.
+A VA business is easy to set up because it draws from administrative and creative skills you likely already have from other job experiences, your career, or your university.